panuthept/IRIS/README.md

 # IRIS
 **I**mproving **R**obustness of LLMs on Input Variations by Mitigating Spurious **I**ntermediate **S**tates.

+**Disclaimer: This is still a developing work, there is no useful artifact yet.**

 # Setup
 ```bash
 conda create -n iris python==3.11.4